 Spearman Family Scholarship

-William Spearman, SUNY Ulster Past Chair of the Ulster Community College Foundation, Inc., and his wife Brenda, have established a scholarship fund for returning students who are pursuing a degree in Business Administration full-time.
+William Spearman, SUNY Ulster Trustee and Past Chair of the Ulster Community College Foundation, Inc., and his wife Brenda, have established a scholarship fund for returning students who are pursuing a degree in Business Administration full-time.

 Hendrikus and Lena Spijker Memorial Scholarship